Native American language

 What was Pequot transportation like in the days before cars?
 Did they paddle canoes?

-Here is a website about Native American boat styles.
+ocean fishing trips.
+Here is a website about wooden Indian boats.

 Over land, the Pequots used dogs as pack animals.